-Top 20 Cybersecurity Startups to Watch in 2023
+Top 20 Cybersecurity Companies & Startups to Watch in 2024

-The cybersecurity space has grown rapidly amid the pandemic and an increased focus on IT.
+The cybersecurity space has grown rapidly amid the pandemic with an increased focus on IT.

-Out of more than 30 startups in the space with more than $1 billion valuation, nearly half (13) of them achieved that unicorn status since December 2020.
+Today there are 62 cybersecurity startups in the space with more than $1 billion valuation, with many of them achieving the unicorn status in the last few years.

 Also, Gartner predicts 40% of boards of directors will have a cybersecurity committee by 2025, a 4x increase from today.